MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-online-store-publishing-architecture.md

 1. Finances and Operations reads the product tables in the Retail database.
 2. Async Server synchronizes all products in the channel database.
 3. The CRT/Publishing Connector creates a *listing*.
 A listing is an instance of a product for a channel at a given point in time.
-For example, you have a product that is named “jeans”, and this product has a variant that is named “red”.
-In this case, the system creates a listing for “red jeans”.
+For example, you have a product that is named “jeans�, and this product has a variant that is named “red�.
+In this case, the system creates a listing for “red jeans�.
 4. The system determines whether any new attributes were added for the listing.
-If new attribute were added (for example, if the “red jeans” listing includes a new attribute that is named **texture**, and this attribute is marked as **Included** at the channel level), the system creates a custom site column for that attribute.
-The system also creates a new rule for the list item and completes the process in SharePoint by creating a new row for the “red jeans” listing.
+If new attribute were added (for example, if the “red jeans� listing includes a new attribute that is named **texture**, and this attribute is marked as **Included** at the channel level), the system creates a custom site column for that attribute.
+The system also creates a new rule for the list item and completes the process in SharePoint by creating a new row for the “red jeans� listing.
 5. The CRT records the publishing status for the listing.
 6. Async Server synchronizes the publishing status of the listing with all other publishing statuses.
 The status is either **Published** or **Error**.